If you are diagnosed with a bulging disc as the result of being in an accident caused by someone else, you may be able

 On extremely rare occasions in Florida, an injured accident victims have received over $100,000 for pain and suffering for a bulging disc.
-Do not expect the insurance company to offer anywhere near that kind of money for pain and suffering.
+Do not expect the insurance company to offer anywhere near that kind of money for the pain and suffering component of a case.